Vatican City Heliport: Operation

 Flights are conducted only in visual meteorological conditions by visual flight rules.

+For most pastoral visits within Italy, papal flights are onboard a helicopter and use the heliport.
+One exception was the pope's 2026 visit to Lampedusa.

 Worldwide publicity was given to the heliport on the afternoon of 28 February 2013, when Pope Benedict XVI departed Vatican City for Castel Gandolfo mere hours before his resignation took effect.

 Since 2015, the heliport also serves—in urgent cases—the Bambino Gesù Hospital to transport patients, personnel, and medical equipment.

 The helicopter used for the pope is an AgustaWestland AW139 of the Italian Air Force.